saurabharora90/MaterialArcMenu/README.md

     compile 'com.sa90.materialarcmenu:library:1.4'
 }

 and include the `com.sa90.materialarcmenu.ArcMenu` as a viewgroup (with the sub-menu's as child) in your layout.
-The menu (floating action button) has a margin of 16dp added to it by default to follow the material design guidelines.
+The menu (floating action button) has a margin of 16dp (customizable) added to it by default to follow the material design guidelines.
 Example:

     <com.sa90.materialarcmenu.ArcMenu